muratk3n/thirdwave/en/README.md

 It doesn't.
 Clinton years and later events proved this creates its own [polarization](2018/05/polarization.md).
 The other party will radicalize on second-order issues, even solvable stuff will remain unsolved.

-My stance remains; distinct ideologies need to be represented in two more distinct parties.
+My stance remains; distinct ideologies need to be represented in two or more distinct parties.
 No centrism.
 No fascism.

 "Then being lukewarm on all issues should work?"